djl/vcprompt/README.markdown

 * `-t, --timeout`

-  The maximum execution time in seconds.
+  The maximum execution time in milliseconds.

 * `-h, --help`